Barnbow Munitions Factory 1915-18 Back to the Main Historical Society page

 In the AMATOL factory a total of 12,000 tons of tri-nitro-toluene (TNT) was mixed with 26,350 tons of ammonium nitrate to produce the highly explosive 'AMATOL' compound.
 In the cartridge factory 61,000 tons of propellent was made into breech-loading charges made up of NCT and cordite, the material having been weighed out in ounces and parts of an ounce.
 Working with cordite for long periods caused the skin of the operatives to turn yellow, the cure for which was drinking plenty of milk.

-To recruit the large work force an employment bureau was opened at Wellesley Barracks, Leeds, the first batch of employees receiving one month's training at Woolwich.
+To recruit the large work force an employment bureau was opened at the Wellesley Building in Leeds, the first batch of employees receiving one month's training at Woolwich.
 Training was subsequently undertaken at Barnbow and, after preliminary trials in December 1915, filling operations began, continuing thereafter without a break.
 One third of the workers came from Leeds, others from Castleford, Wakefield, Harrogate, Knaresborough, Selby, York, Tadcaster, Wetherby and many outlying villages.
 A system of three 8 hour shifts was adopted: 6.00 - 2.00 pm, 2.00 - 10.00 pm and 10.00 - 6.00 am.
 Work was normally on 6 days a week, with Saturday off every 3 weeks; no holidays being taken.
 In October 1916, with a work force of some 16,000, a new production bonus scheme was introduced which identified ineffective operations.
 Thereafter the number of workers declined to about 9,000 although 9 months later production had actually increased.
 Typical munition worker's earnings for a full week averaged £3.0s.0d and the girls who swept up waste for recycling (droppings after shell assembly) earned £1.17s.0d. a week.
 Workers in the danger/powder room received extra pay.
 At one period wages totalled £24,000 per week and it was claimed that the cost of producing munitions at Barnbow compared favourably with any other similar factory in the country.

 The administration department was efficiently equipped with electric payroll, addition and calculating machines, with the large accounts department being divided into 13 sections.
 The directing board met at least once a month to receive reports and two members were on duty at Barnbow every day.
 The North Eastern Railway Company continued to operate 38 special trains (known as Barnbow Specials) every 24 hours, besides many regular services and employees were provided with free permits for home-to-work journeys.
 It was claimed that employees could be clear of the factory premises within 40 minutes of finishing work.